psychemedia/storytelling-notes/time.md

 Brief history of railway signalling https://dickthesignals.co.uk/onewebmedia/1%20brief%20history%20of%20railway%20signalling.pdf

 Henry Booth - elements of ""Uniformity of Time considered especially in reference to Railways and the Electric Telegraph" pamphlet, 1847 in https://ia802608.us.archive.org/20/items/memoirlatehenry00smilgoog/memoirlatehenry00smilgoog.pdf
 "The amalgamation of the great companies which formed the London and North-Western, Mr, Booth's official connection with that company, the extension of the railway system in all directions, and the close connection thus established among places formerly at long distances from each other in point of time forced upon Mr. Booth's attention an important question of special concernment to railway companies and to the community at large.
-Soon after the consolidation of the London and North- Western, Mr. Booth, ever prompt and persevering, commenced an attack upon the inconvenient anomaly, the positive annoyance, and palpable absurdity of "a thousand and one" places in the United Kingdom, having each a time of its own, and each different from all the others.
+Soon after the consolidation of the London and North-Western, Mr. Booth, ever prompt and persevering, commenced an attack upon the inconvenient anomaly, the positive annoyance, and palpable absurdity of "a thousand and one" places in the United Kingdom, having each a time of its own, and each different from all the others.
 Mr. Booth's clever brochure  — a letter to the Eight Hon.
 Edward Strutt, M.P., chairman of the Railway Commissioners, upon "Uniformity of Time," considered especially in reference to railway transit and the operations of the electric telegraph, was one of the most sprightly of his productions, and tempts strongly to quotation.
 The inconvenience and absurdity inseparable from recognition of "local time;" the utter impossibility of conducting railway traffic, according either to "Bradshaw," or to a Roskell's best chronometer, with any approach to regularity or precision, are cleverly displayed.
 The demand of the appeal is legal recognition and acknowledgment of only one time throughout the kingdom.
 Inasmuch as some of Mr. Booth's pictures and descriptions are interesting contributions to history, we venture to transcribe them.

 Speaking of things as they were, he gives this description, when the clock strikes, say twelve, either noon or night:—